 Negative Thoughts and Mood

 An individual with PTSD often experiences distorted thoughts related to the trauma.
-For instance, they may have a belief that driving is more dangerous than it is after experiencing a serious car accident.
+For instance, they may believe that driving is more dangerous than it is after experiencing a serious car accident.
 Additionally, their mood may become chronically negative to the point that they have difficulty expressing any positive emotion.

 Arousal and Reactivity

-This category refers to levels of arousal and behavioral reactions that occur in response to experiencing a trauma.
+This category refers to arousal levels and behavioral reactions that occur in response to experiencing a trauma.
 Some examples include an inability to sleep, reckless behavior, and increased irritability.

 PTSD Treatment Options